Durant and Cheryl ImbodenDurant & Cheryl Imboden's

 photoThe Glacier Express used to be a summer-only train, but today it operates year-round.
 The summer timetable offers four trains per day; the winter schedule is more limited.

 To make matters more complicated, not all Glacier Express trains go to St. Moritz.
 Some cover the Zermatt-Chur portion of the route, and you can also book a Glacier Express ticket between Zermatt and Davos via Chur.
 Consult the timetable at the Glacier Express Web site for details.
-(You'll find a link on page 2 of this article.)
+(You'll find a link below.)

 Tickets and rail passes

-The one-way fare between Zermatt and St. Moritz was CHF 221 (first class) or CHF 133 (second class) in May, 2010, when this article was last updated.
+The one-way fare between Zermatt and St. Moritz was CHF 268 (first class) or CHF 152 (second class) in spring, 2019, when this article was last updated.

-In addition to the fare, you'll pay a surcharge of up to CHF 74 (with lunch) or CHF 33 (without lunch), depending on the season.
+In addition to the fare, you'll pay a seat-reservation fee of CHF 23 (winter), CHF 33 (shoulder season), or CHF 43 (high season).

-If you plan to travel elsewhere in Switzerland, you'll get a better deal by purchasing a Swiss rail pass from the Swiss Travel System or (in the U.S.) Rail Europe before you leave home.
+If you plan to travel elsewhere in Switzerland, you'll get a better deal by purchasing a Swiss travel pass before you leave home.
 Swiss rail passes cover the entire fare, except for the obligatory surcharge.
 (In contrast, Eurailpass is good for only about half the route, so you'll need to buy a ticket for the remaining portion.)

 photoNote: Swiss rail passes are also good on the yellow Postal Buses, which makes it easy to explore smaller villages from either end of the journey or--if you break your trip--from intermediate stations along the line.